There is a lot to consider when answering this question.

 Lauren Reichman, Senior Wellness Coordinator at Usana Health Sciences has never been happier with their chair massage program now that they utilize a full service massage provider:

 “From initiation of the contract to continuing to follow up [it] has been seamless.
 It has taken a lot of work off my shoulders so our massage program is organized and utilized more by the employees.”

 6. All the cool kids are doing corporate massage.

 If ROI isn’t a big enough motivator to convince you to move forward with your own chair massage program, maybe some good old fashioned peer pressure will do the job.

 Across the nation, cutting-edge employers are buying into the office massage revolution and reaping the benefits.

-Pioneered by companies like Apple, Google and PwC, other employers are getting onboard with what those companies have realized for years: employee massage pays dividends.
+Pioneered by companies like Nicholas & Co., SelectHealth and 1-800-CONTACTS, other employers are getting onboard with what those companies have realized for years: employee massage pays dividends.